n64blog/n64blog.github.io/_posts/2017-2-5-Getting-jiggy-with-banjo-kazooie-on-xbox 360-and-xbox-one.md

 - is displayed in up to 1080p resolution (widescreen) and runs at a locked 30 frames per second
 - features high-resolution textures and improved draw distance
-- includes the previously removed “Stop ‘n’ Swop” feature, which also features in Banjo-Tooie and enables you to unlock things in Banjo-Kazooie: Nuts & Bolts
+- includes the previously removed “Stop ‘n’ Swop” feature, which also appears in Banjo-Tooie and enables you to unlock things in Banjo-Kazooie: Nuts & Bolts
 - has online leaderboards where you can compare your progress against your friends
 - removes the requirement to collect each world’s 100 musical notes in a single life or run.